 Once we got inside, we headed to the right where there is a desk with an official behind it.
 When it was our turn, we said “Necesitamos extender nuestras visas, por favor”.
 He printed out a ticket for each of us with a letter and a number following it, then told us to wait our turn.

-There were hundreds of people there, and a TV screen displayed ticket numbers and the desk to go to.
+There were tons of people there, and a TV screen displayed ticket numbers and the desk to go to.
 We waited and waited for our numbers to show up, but after 45 minutes… nothing.
 We weren’t sure what to do, but then a man next to us asked where we were from.
 It turns out he lived in Ohio, but was from Bolivia.

 He asked what we needed there, and after we told him, he told us that we shouldn’t be waiting with a ticket at all.
 He grabbed the attention of one of the officials walking around, and she guided us to the desk in the far right corner of the room.
 We presented our passports there, were signed in, and then were asked to wait in the back.